Scalingo/documentation/src/_posts/platform/databases/2000-01-01-duplicate.md

 {% warning %}
-For technical reasons, the following strategy will only work with our PostgreSQL, MySQL, Redis and MongoDB addons.
+For technical reasons, the following strategy will only work with our PostgreSQL, MySQL, Scalingo for Redis® and MongoDB addons.
 For other addons, please get in touch with our support.
 {% endwarning %}